Programme Implementation Plan (PIP)

 4. Start date of amnesty period; the EAP must be ready to go here.

 5. Start date of Programme of Testing & Analysis, for example: immediately for new employees, post-amnesty for existing employees.

 6. Finalisation of the Substance & Alcohol Management Policy (SAMP).

 7. Formalisation of the TOX247 Programme of Testing & Analysis (PoTA).

 8. Training of the SampleCollection Practitioners (SCPs), and Programme Managing Practitioners (PMPs).

-9. Stocking of all sample collection mediums and evidence continuity documentation and sample evidence base etc.
+9. Stocking of all sample collection mediums, evidence continuity documentation and sample evidence bags etc.